 The title dates back to the early Greek and Roman times andreferred to a type of public building.
 In the 4th century, Basilicas began tobe used as places of worship.
 It was during this time that construction of the greatest Basilicas of Rome was started.
 Today, the term Basilica is a special designation given bythe Holy Father to certain churches because of their antiquity, dignity, historical importance or significance as a place of worship.
 At the time of the designation of St. Lawrence (04/93) there were 33 other Basilicas in the United States.
 The church must have been consecrated; the liturgical rites (celebration of the Holy Eucharist, sacraments of penance and other sacraments) should be executed in an exemplary way with fidelity to liturgical norms, and the active participation of the people of God (parishioners).
 It should be large enough and the elements required for liturgical celebration (altar, pulpit, and celebrant’s chair) should conform to General Statutes of the Roman missal.
 It should have special significance in the diocese.
 St Lawrence,with its unique dome, is the only church designed and built by the renowned Rafael Guastavino; and is considered the mother church of western North Carolina.

-For more, go to their Web site.
+For more (and to schedule a guided tour), go to their Web site.